RVDavis/RVDavis.github.io/cv.md

 * Introduction to Education in the 21st Century
 * Learning Accross the Lifespan

-I am the module Coordinator for the Education BSc 4th year research module, Professional Enquiry into Practice.
+I am the module coordinator for the 4th year research module, Professional Enquiry into Practice.

 ### January 2018 - June 2021